EXPLORE * ENGAGE * EXCEL

 iv.
 The Student Investment Fund allows students to gain real investment experience by managing a fund of nearly $4 million using the specially created Trading Room for financial research.

 v.
-The Gazarian Real Estate Center provides an option in Real Estate and Urban Land Economics, as well as research opportunities to faculty.
+The Gazarian Real Estate Center supports the option in Real Estate and Urban Land Economics, as well as research opportunities to faculty.

 vi.
 The Volunteer Income Tax Assistance (VITA) program, allows students to file tax returns for community members in need.
 Students file about 700 returns and generate refunds of over $1 million annually.